kikinho11/kikinho11/README.md

 I'm studying to have multiple technical areas such as:
   - Web Developer (Need to finish a course for JavaScript and TypeScript)
-  - Data Analyst (Finishing a course from Google)
   - Game Developer (Need to study a blender course and a C#/C++ course)

-You can find my web developer repos in my profile or in my organization.
+You can find my web development repos in my profile or in my organization.

 ## Projects Created
 <details>